Jayne Mattingly

 The Book

-Coming Spring, 2025, Jayne's debut book - This Is Body Grief explores the experience of body grief across lived experiences and perspectives
+Coming March 18, 2025, Jayne's debut book - This Is Body Grief explores the experience of body grief across lived experiences and perspectives

-Discover body grief through interviews from individuals from different backgrounds who recognize the grief associated with living in a body
+Discover body grief through essays, love notes, and interviews from individuals from different backgrounds who recognize the grief associated with living in a body

 Social